x-tabdeveloping/burial-mounds-object-recognition/README.md

 # burial-mounds-object-recognition
 Finetuning Object recognition models to recognize burial mounds.

-## Usage

-This repo was built around using YOLOv8 for detecting objects in satellite images.
+This repo was built around using YOLOv8 for detecting burial mounds in satellite images and contains utilities for using pretrained models for burial mound detection and for training mound detctor models from scratch.
-I chose to organize it as a CLI so that it is easy to get started in completely fresh environments.

-### Installation
+## Installation

 To just use the CLI for preprocessing and finetuning, you can install the package from PyPI.